RhysEJF/radical-alignment/concepts/the-density-paradox.md

 When networks get dense enough, only certain types of ideas can survive.

 Think of it like an evolutionary bottleneck.
-In isolated island ecosystems, you get weird, wonderful, specialized species—the Galápagos finches, the Madagascar lemurs.
+In isolated island ecosystems, you get weird, wonderful, specialized species, the Galápagos finches, the Madagascar lemurs.
 But connect all those islands into one giant landmass, and the specialized species get outcompeted by a few dominant generalists.

 Dense information networks work the same way.
-They select for what researchers call "memetic megafauna"—ideas big and simple enough to spread through the entire network without getting lost or distorted.
+They select for what researchers call "memetic megafauna", ideas big and simple enough to spread through the entire network without getting lost or distorted.

 These are the ideas that can go viral.
 And what makes an idea viral?